abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 7 Deploy and configure Azure Firewall using the Azure portal.md

-# Module 06-Unit 7 Deploy and configure Azure Firewall using the Azure portal
+# Lab 6b: Deploy and configure Azure Firewall using the Azure portal

 ## Lab Overview